Raj Kapoor: Memorial at family farm in Pune

 His and his parents' samadhi is at their family farm "Rajbaugh", meaning the "gardens of king".
 Located inside the MIT Art Design and Technology University (MIT ADTU), Rajbaugh lies on the banks of Mula-Mutha River in Loni Kalbhor village 30 km east of Pune in Maharashtra.
-The Kapoor family sold part of 125 acres Rajbaugh to MIT ADTU which built a memorial for the Kapoor family on its campus.
-The memorial was unveiled in 2014 in the presence of Lata Mangeshkar and Kapoor clan.
+The Kapoor family sold part of the 125-acre Rajbaugh to MIT ADTU which built a memorial for the family on its campus.
+The memorial was unveiled in 2014 in the presence of Lata Mangeshkar and the Kapoor clan.
 The Kapoor family memorial has 7 pagodas showing elements of Raj Kapoor's movies, a museum or viewing gallery which showcases family photographs and moments from his movie making from 1945 to 1990.
 Raj Kapoor shot many of his films at this farm, including Satyam Shivam Sundaram, Mera Naam Joker, Bobby, and Prem Rog.
 The family bungalow inside the farm has been preserved; the popular song "Hum Tum Ek Kamre Mein Band Ho" was shot inside this bungalow.